SKI combinator calculus: The reversal expression

+It is thus equivalent to CI.
+And in general, S(K(Sf))K is equivalent to Cf, for any f.

 Boolean logic

 SKI combinator calculus can also implement Boolean logic in the form of an if-then-else structure.
 An if-then-else structure consists of a Boolean expression that is either true (T) or false (F) and two arguments, such that: